-Optus Outage Report in Malanda, Tablelands, State of Queensland
+Optus Outage Report in Malanda, Tablelands, Queensland

 No problems detected